Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </br>
 <p text-align-last="start">
 A good understanding on the differences in statistics among the players who won and the ones who did not throughout the years (2011-2021) can be obtained using boxplots: independent variables vs. years, using the dependent variable: 'Win'  for colour encoding as seen on Figure 13.
-It can be seen that the players who won performed much better in all the categories/statistics, in particular the follow ones:  'Scoring Average_AVG', 'Driving Distance_AVG', '  Club Head Speed_AVG.', 'SG: Off-the-Tee_TOTAL SG:OTT', ' SG: Approach the Green_TOTAL SG:APP', SG: Tee-to-Green_AVERAGE', 'Putting Average", and "Scrambling %".
-An important observation is that the only two categories/statistics have greatly improved through the years: 'Driving Distance_AVG', and '  Club Head Speed_AVG.'.
-Although, it is worth to mention that Putting_Average seems to have improved throughout the years, i.e., decreasing.The major reasons behind it are : golf players are more athletic than ever, and equipment/balls technology has dramatically improved throughout the years, specially the last 10 years.
+It can be seen that the players who won performed much better in all the categories/statistics, in particular the follow ones:  'Scoring Average_AVG', 'Driving Distance_AVG', '  Club Head Speed_AVG.', 'SG: Off-the-Tee_TOTAL SG:OTT', ' SG: Approach the Green_TOTAL SG:APP', SG: Tee-to-Green_AVERAGE', 'Putting Average", and "Scrambling %". <strong>An important observation is that the only two categories/statistics have greatly improved through the years: 'Driving Distance_AVG', and '  Club Head Speed_AVG.'.
+Although, it is worth to mention that Putting_Average seems to have improved throughout the years, i.e., decreasing </strong>.The major reasons behind it are : golf players are more athletic than ever, and equipment/balls technology has dramatically improved throughout the years, specially the last 10 years.
 </p>

 </br>